-medvis.org is a community site dealing with all things Medical Visualisation.
-You’ll be able to find datasets and software to play with, articles to read, and the (perhaps not so) latest breaking news on things that medical visualisationers (ha ha) find interesting.
+medvis.org is a community site dealing with all things Medical Visualization.
+You’ll be able to find datasets and software to play with, articles to read, and the (perhaps not so) latest breaking news on things that medical visualizationers (ha ha) find interesting.

 About us